 Because of many things, Armonk is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Armonk really has some of the features that families look for when choosing a good community to raise children.
 Is Armonk perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 One downside of living in Armonk is that it can take a long time to commute to work.
 In Armonk, the average commute to work is 31.11 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the town, so leaving the car at home and taking transit is often a viable alternative.

 In Armonk, a lot of people use the train to get to work every day though Armonk is a relatively small town.
 Those that ride the train are primarily traveling out of town to good jobs in other cities.

+Armonk is a somewhat ethnically-diverse town.
 The people who call Armonk home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Armonk residents report their race to be White, followed by Asian.
+Armonk also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.48% of the town’s residents.
 Important ancestries of people in Armonk include Irish, German, Russian, and Eastern European.

 The most common language spoken in Armonk is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include Spanish and Chinese.